ariga/atlas/doc/md/guides/deploying/ecs-fargate.md

 to AWS.
 ECS is a managed service that allows you to run containers on a cluster of EC2 instances, or on AWS Fargate, a serverless compute engine for containers.

-In this guide, we demonstrate how to deploy schema migrations to ECS/Fargate using Atlas.
+In this guide, we will demonstrate how to deploy schema migrations to ECS/Fargate using Atlas.
 As deploying to ECS/Fargate is a vast topic that is beyond the scope of this guide, we will focus on the migration part only.